quickthyme/UIntInfinity/README.md

 ```

-I wrote this so I could add and subtract numbers larger than 64-bit on a Raspberry Pi.
+This came about because I wanted to add and subtract numbers larger than 64-bit
-It uses strings to store values so theoretically can be as wide as it needs to be.
+using Swift on a Raspberry Pi.
+It uses strings to store values so theoretically can be
+as wide as it needs to be.

-Raw performance is not a concern; it was written to be simple rather than efficient.
+Raw performance is not a primary concern; it was written to be simple rather than efficient.
-If you need that, then there alternative libraries floating around on github that can
+If you need that, then there are alternative libraries floating around on github that can also
-also do multiplication and division, something this module has no current plans of
+do multiplication and division, something this module has no current plans of supporting
-supporting.
+at this time.

-This module is intended for entertainment and education purposes only.
+This module is mainly intended for entertainment and education purposes.
 But if you find
-it useful then by all means enjoy it however ye will.
-It supports swiftPM, and follows
+it useful, then by all means enjoy it.
+It supports swiftPM.
-semantic versioning.